 France and Germany are already investigating Clubhouse for GDPR violations.
 This is a possible violation in France, and the DPA council in Germany launched this press release on Clubhouse.

 In my opinion?
 A serious matter of ethics.
-I hope not as bad as Zuckerberg’s Facebook data lies.
+I hope it is not as bad as Zuckerberg‘s Facebook data lies.

 Conclusion

-The social audio space can be compared to the social networking industry, but it will have faster adoption as it sits on top of existing smartphones and apps.
+The social audio space can be compared to the social networking industry, but it will have faster adoption as it complements existing smartphones and apps.

 Audiobooks, social audio, and podcasting will continue to grow into a very nice niche.
 The market needs to mature, and more Joe Rogans are needed.